Skip to content

 4. Balance Sheet

 This report is looked at the least as it is the hardest to understand.
-This report provides more information as to where cash is going.
+This report provides insight into where your cash is going.
 It informs of Accounts Receivables, Debt, and other accruals.
 Without reviewing this report, you may be profitable, especially if you practice accrual basis accounting but do not have cash.
 The answers are on the Balance Sheet.
 If your Balance Sheet is clean and reconciled, you can safely rely on the numbers on the P&L.

 5. Weekly Cash Flow